happypeter/edocs/soho.md

   - frame, I will do it the super simple, use tape
   - stand, TODO: waiting for the glass clip and wood
     - will make a simple frame with two 60cm and a 35cm connection
+- wallpaper
+  - EC life
+    - heat the paper when removing it with hair dryer

 - carpenter
   - wood boards can be assmebled in whatever way I want